kubernetes-sigs/cloud-provider-azure/site/content/en/topics/loadbalancer.md

     Azure LoadBalancer basics.
 ---

 The way Azure defines a LoadBalancer is different from GCE or AWS.
 Azure's LB can have multiple frontend IP refs.
-GCE and AWS only allow one, if you want more, you would need multiple LB's.
+GCE and AWS only allow one, if you want more, you would need multiple LBs.
 Since Public IP's are not part of the LB in Azure, an NSG is not part of the LB in Azure either.
 However, you cannot delete them in parallel, a Public IP can only be deleted after the LB's frontend IP ref is removed.

 The different Azure Resources such as LB, Public IP, and NSG are the same tier of Azure resources and circular dependencies need to be avoided.
-In another words, they should only depend on service state.
+In other words, they should only depend on service state.

 By default the basic SKU is selected for a load balancer.
 Services can be annotated to allow auto selection of available load balancers.
 Service annotations can also be used to provide specific availability sets that host the load balancers.
 Note that in case of auto selection or specific availability set selection, services are currently not auto-reassigned to an available loadbalancer when the availability set is lost in case of downtime or cluster scale down.